JanHerca/urantiapedia/output/wikijs/en/article/The_Arena/The_Arena_2019_autumn.md

 <br style="clear:both;"/>

-> _And throughout every trial and in the presence of every hardship, spirit-born souls are sustained by that hope which transcends all fear because the love of God is shed abroad in all hearts by the presence of the divine Spirit._ [[UB 34:6.13](/en/The_Urantia_Book/34#p6_13)]
+> _And throughout every trial and in the presence of every hardship, spirit-born souls are sustained by that hope which transcends all fear because the love of God is shed abroad in all hearts by the presence of the divine Spirit._ <a id="a74_232"></a>[[UB 34:6.13](/en/The_Urantia_Book/34#p6_13)]
 >
 > _Modern culture must become spiritually baptized with a new revelation of Jesus’ life and illuminated with a new understanding of his gospel of eternal salvation.
 And when Jesus becomes thus lifted up, he will draw all men to himself.
 Jesus’ disciples should be more than conquerors, even overflowing sources of inspiration and enhanced living to all men.
-Religion is only an exalted humanism until it is made divine by the discovery of the reality of the presence of God in personal experience._ [[UB 195:10.1](/en/The_Urantia_Book/195#p10_1)]
+Religion is only an exalted humanism until it is made divine by the discovery of the reality of the presence of God in personal experience._ <a id="a76_499"></a>[[UB 195:10.1](/en/The_Urantia_Book/195#p10_1)]

 What a magnificent Master we have!
 His good news, the gospel of Jesus, is the message our troubled world needs to hear!